miestrode/tango/README.md

 ```

 ### Installation
+First download the project from this repository.

+### Usage
-First download the project, then open the `interface` folder, finally open the `inteface.py` and you're good to go.
+Open the `interface` folder, finally open the `inteface.py` and you're good to go.

 ## Roadmap
 See the [open issues](https://github.com/Miestrode/tango/issues) for a list issues, features and bug reports.